geordienz/popes.co.nz/site/content/pages/_8.covid-19-2/index.md

 hide_from_nav: true
 id: 5d9b1471-2733-4442-8187-1707851d2a70
 ---
-Now that New Zealand is in 'Level 3 Lockdown', it is almost "business as usual" for us here at Popes, but not quite.
+Now that New Zealand is in 'Level 2 Lockdown', we are getting ever closer to "business as usual" at Popes.

 We are taking bookings for any of your electrical requirements but, due to the situation we now find ourselves in, it may take a little longer to get the job done.
 With emergency situations we will still endeavour to call on you as quickly as possible.
 Please continue to call our main number -  07 542 3355.

 Dear valued customers/suppliers,